-For purposes of measuring the net pension liability/(asset), deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the Wisconsin Retirement System (WRS) and additions to/deductions from WRS' fiduciary net position have been determined on the same basis as they are reported by WRS.
+Information about the fiduciary net position of the WRS and additions to/deductions from WRS' fiduciary net position have been determined on the same basis as they were reported by the WRS.
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.

-11. Postemployment Benefits Other Than Pensions (OPEB)
+13. Postemployment Benefits Other Than Pensions (OPEB)

-For purposes of measuring the net OPEB liability, deferred outflows of resources and deferred inflows of resources related to OPEB, and OPEB expense, the department OPEB Plan recognizes benefit payments when due and payable in accordance with the benefit terms.
+For purposes of measuring the total OPEB liability, deferred outflows of resources and deferred inflows of resources related to OPEB, and OPEB expense have been determined on the same basis as they are reported by the City OPEB Plan.
+For this purpose, the City OPEB Plan recognizes benefit payments when due and payable in accordance with the benefit terms.